To keep your lawn looking healthy, just mow and go!

-Grass clippings are no longer accepted at the curb or Peel Community Recycling Centres.
+In Peel, grass clippings are not collected at the curb or accepted at Community Recycling Centres.

 Benefits of grasscycling